 Bus tickets cost EUR 1.50 and are valid for 1.5 hours, including connections.
 Other tickets available: 24-hours (EUR 5), 3 days (EUR 12), and 7 days (EUR 18).
 24-hour family tickets (2 adults and 2 children) cost EUR 6.

 Official taxis in the city are white.
 Tariffs are posted on the dashboard.
 Pick-up charges are EUR 3.30 (EUR 6.60 for night fare).
 Add EUR 1 per luggage.

 It costs around EUR 14 per day to rent a bike.
 There are many bike rental stations in Florence, including at Santa Maria Novella station.

-Upon your arrival in Florence, you can get in touch with local tourism professionals for further information and to help organize your stay.Florence Tourist Office (Ufficio turismo del Comune di Firenze)
+Upon your arrival in Florence, you can get in touch with local tourism professionals for further information and to help organise your stay.Florence Tourist Office (Ufficio turismo del Comune di Firenze)